 - July 17th, 2018

 Engines are a preponderant heat source in both mobile applications and manufacturing machines.
-In this lecture, Joris delves into the cooling of engines.
-The first engine he studies is the combustion engine of a bomber plane manufactured just before WW II.
+In this lecture, our Principal Developer Joris delves into the cooling of engines.
+The first engine he studies is the combustion engine of a bomber plane manufactured just before WWII.
 The second engine is an electric motor, which was used in a manufacturing line.
-Surprisingly, engines are still cooled the same way today.
-How do current designs look like?
-Find it out on our website
+Surprisingly, combustion engines are still cooled the same way today.
+Learn more in this short lecture.

 - July 2nd, 2018